 In addition, new Annexes have been created to implement the principle of reciprocity, according to which Contracting Parties cannot be forced to protect investments from other Contracting Parties if such investments have been excluded by the latter in Annex NI, either by not applying the investor-state dispute settlement mechanism in Article 26 of the ECT (new Annex IA-NI) or the entirety of Part III on investment protection (new Annex NPT).
+Nuclear energy, which is included in the current scope of the Treaty, remains so after changes to the Annexes, in particular Annex NI, without any modification or change.

-As a result, the Commission proposes to take a position on behalf of the Union at the Energy Charter Conference that approves the adoption of the proposed changes and modifications to the Annexes to the ECT (CC 761).
+As a result, the Commission proposes to take a position on behalf of Euratom at the Energy Charter Conference that approves the adoption of the proposed changes and modifications to the Annexes to the ECT (CC 761).